traditionally dutch! Sint MAARTEN

 Did you struggle to understand this video and would you like help with learning the Dutch language?
 Dutch 4 Beginners can help you!

-IS THIS DUTCH HALLOWEEN?
+IS THIS THE DUTCH VERSION OF HALLOWEEN?